hloni2004/hloni2004/README.md

 - 💼 Transparent job management for freelancers and clients
 - 🌍 Blockchain-backed verification and payments
 - 💰 Reduced transaction costs and fair compensation assurance

 ---

+### 🚨 Emergency Management App
+**Tech Stack:** React Native, Python Flask, SQLite
+**Description:**
+A **mobile-first emergency management application** designed to streamline the reporting and handling of emergencies, ensuring fast and effective coordination between users and emergency services.

+**Core Features:**
+- 🆘 Real-time incident reporting
+- 📍 Location tracking for emergency services
+- 📝 Centralized dashboard for monitoring and managing incidents
+- 🔔 Notifications to responders and stakeholders for timely action

+---